-Common traditions that this holiday encompasses include stringing lights across the home or along pathways for 30 days starting on the 8th, decorating a ficus tree with colored lights, hanging unity beads, and symbols of "the Three Jewels" of Buddhism which are taking refuge in the Buddha, the Dharma, and the Sangha.
+Common traditions that this holiday encompasses include stringing lights across the home or along pathways, decorating a ficus tree with colored lights, hanging unity beads, and symbols of "the Three Jewels" of Buddhism which are taking refuge in the Buddha, the Dharma, and the Sangha.

 This holiday celebrates being awake or enlightened and striving to attain the wisdom that Buddha taught to his followers.

 On this day, the sun shines directly over the tropic of Capricorn making it the shortest day and longest night of the year.
 The Solstice marks the beginning of winter in the Northern Hemisphere and the beginning of summer in the Southern Hemisphere.

 This event is unique in that it calls for many holidays across the world where people celebrate the shortest day and longest night in an assortment of ways.

 Chawmos is a holiday observed by the people of Pakistan which they believe marks the return of a demigod who collects their prayers.
 Those of Slavic decent think that this day is when evil spirits have the strongest presence, so they celebrate Karachun which is their version of our Halloween.
 Yule is a German festival that honors this day in the year and Lohri is what they call their festival in India.

 All across the earth, people from every walk of life take notice to this special day and celebrate it according to their own traditions.